Selling Consumer Data under Limited Commitment: Model

-where, for any given $\hat{h}\in\hat{H}$, the function $\alpha(\hat{h},\cdot)$ is measurable.
-Behavioral mixed strategies at any history comprise probability distributions over such measurable functions.\footnote{In the continuum-type case, behavioral mixed strategies are unnecessary.
-However, we explicitly define them here to accommodate finite discrete-type examples in Section 7, where such strategies ensure equilibrium existence.} A behavioral strategy for the seller is defined as:
+such that for every history $\hat{h} \in \hat{H}$, the mapping $\alpha(\hat{h}, \cdot)$ is measurable with respect to the type space.
+A \emph{behavioral mixed strategy} is a probability distribution over such measurable functions.\footnote{In the continuum-type setting, behavioral mixed strategies are not needed.
+They are included to accommodate the finite discrete-type cases in Section~\ref{sec:discussion}, where mixing is required for equilibrium existence.}